 St. Ann’s Path is another pilgrimage opportunity easily reachable from Berlin.
 It is a ~22 km circular day walk that starts and ends in Heiligengrabe.
-For more information visit official Alt-Krüssower church website (in German) and here you find a brochure with a map.
+For more information visit the official Alt-Krüssower church website (in German) and here you find a brochure with a map.

 The Bishop’s Pilgrimage

 The Bishop’s tour starts in Havelberg and after ~110 km reaches Wittstock.
-The suggested stages three stages Havelberg – Bad Wilsnack – Pritzwalk – Wittstock are well marked and easy to walk.
+The suggested stages three stages Havelberg – Bad Wilsnack – Pritzwalk – Wittstock is well marked and easy to walk.
 More information about the route, accommodation, etc. on Prignitz region tourism website (in German).

-Mönchsweg or the Monk’s trail, is a ~1000 km pilgrimage route starting in Bremen and ending up in Puttgarden (or the other way around).
+Mönchsweg or the Monk’s trail is a ~1000 km pilgrimage route starting in Bremen and ending up in Puttgarden (or the other way around).
 The route goes through Bremen – Zeven – Harsefeld – Stade – Wischhafen/Elbfähre – Kellinghusen – Bad Segeberg – Plön –Neustadt i.
 H. – Oldenburg i.
 H. – Puttgarden.